Recipes » Lunch » How to Make AMAZING Egg Salad

 Sure, egg salad with just mayo and mustard is good, but this egg salad is awesome.
 It is balanced, with the right amount of tang and creaminess.
 It’s not heavy at all, with freshness from a squeeze of lemon juice, and texture from a finely minced shallot.
 Dijon mustard and fresh lemon juice add tanginess and freshness.

 You know what else is egg-ellent?
-These Truffle Deviled Eggs!
+These Scrambled Eggs!

 Why You’ll Love This Egg Salad Recipe